How To Determine Personal Goals In Therapy

 While you don’t need to have specific goals in mind to begin therapy, setting goals can help you think about and achieve what you’d like.
 Goal-setting often takes place with the help of a therapist, so don’t worry if you feel like you need some guidance to determine the right goals for you.
 You may also consider your relationship with yourself, your relationships with others, and what you want in life in order to discover goals that resonate with you.
 Creating goals that are SMART (Specific, Measurable, Attainable, Relevant, and Time-Bound) can set you up for success.
 If you’d like to work with a licensed therapist to achieve your goals, don’t hesitate to reach out for help in person or online.

-What are good therapy goals examples?
+What are examples of good therapy goals?

 - Understanding the relationship between your thoughts and feelings